-Baptismal certificates issued by the parish for these individuals should give the name(s) of the adoptive parent(s), the child's new legal surname, the date and place of birth, the date and place of baptism, and the name of the minister who administered the sacrament.
-The name(s)

-of the natural parents and the sponsor(s) shall not be given, and no mention of the fact of adoption shall be made on the baptismal certificate.
+Baptismal certificates issued by the parish for these individuals should give the name(s) of the adoptive parent(s), the child's new legal surname, the date and place of birth, the date and place of Baptism, and the name of the minister who administered the Sacrament.
+The name(s) of the natural parents and the sponsor(s) shall not be given, and no mention of the fact of adoption shall be made on the baptismal certificate.

-To avoid confusion an entirely new entry can be made, and in the index cross-reference should be made to the old entry, with the following information:
+To avoid confusion, an entirely new entry can be made, and in the index cross-reference should be made to the old entry, with the following information:

-- 1. the new legal Christian name(s) of the child as designated by the adoptive parents;
+- 1. the new legal Christian name(s) of the child as designated by the adoptive parent(s);

-- 2. the names of the adoptive parents;
+- 2. the names of the adoptive parent(s);

 - 3. the date and place of birth;

-- 4. the date and place of the baptism;
+- 4. the date and place of the Baptism; and

-- 5. the name of the minister performing the baptism.
+- 5. the name of the minister performing the Baptism.